 The website www.cisco.com has configuration examples for practically everything under the planet, including the start for this one.

 To configure a Cisco PIX Firewall to support SSH, enter the following commands:

 ssh timeout 60

 This configuration allows SSH from the 172.18.124.114 address on the inside interface.
 Change this address to something that makes sense for your network.
 If desired, you can use this line to allow access from any address on the outside interface:

 ssh 0.0.0.0 0.0.0.0 outside

 The “ca save all” is important.
 This command saves the rsa keys.

-How do I connect?
-First, get an SSH client.
-PuttY isa popular one for Microsoft Windows, and SSH clients are packaged with most Linux distributions.
+In order to connect, first get an SSH client.
+PuttY is a popular one for Microsoft Windows, and SSH clients are packaged with most Linux distributions.

 ssh -1 -c des email@example.com